mweagle/Sparta/content/docs/apigateway/index.md

 ### <a href="{{< relref "#example1WrappingUp" >}}">Wrapping Up</a>

-Now that we know what data is actually being sent to our API Gateway-connected Lambda function, we'll move on to performing a more complex operation, including returning a custom response to the caller.
+Now that we know what data is actually being sent to our API Gateway-connected Lambda function, we'll move on to performing a more complex operation, including returning a custom HTTP response body.

 ## <a href="{{< relref "#exampleS3" >}}">Example 2 - Accepting Input</a>